 Please note the different application procedures in each case:

 Before submitting your documents, please refer to the guidelines on official certification and sworn translations on the uni-assist website.
 These guidelines apply to all applicant groups and are valid even if you have not applied via uni-assist.

 Which visa do I need?
 What is the best way to get to Leipzig?
-What costs can I expect and how can I afford them?
-We have a range of services and information to help you organise your life at university.
+Here we have compiled the most important information you need for a successful start to your studies.